lingtalfi/SokoForm/README.md

-What's the nee philosophy behind Soko form?
+What's the philosophy behind Soko form?
 =============================================

 With Soko form, the view (SokoFormRenderer in particular) has a lot of power: